HOME > Sustainability > Respect the Environment > Water Resource Management

 Fast Retailing Initiatives

-Water risk assessment and environmental management at stores and offices
+Water risk assessment at stores and offices

 Supply Chain Initiatives